-When it comes to comfort food, this bacon meatloaf recipe is a winner!
-Rich and full of flavor, this dish is a real crowd pleaser.
+When it comes to comfort food, my bacon meatloaf recipe is always a winner!
+You’ll be amazed to know at how I put a twist on old-fashioned meatloaf with one simple ingredient and make this juicy bacon-infused meatloaf without breadcrumbs.
 Coated in a delicious BBQ topping, this recipe is a must try!

 Bacon Meatloaf cut into slices